kappino/kappino/README.md

-    👨‍💻 I'm a 25-year-old developer with a passion for creating efficient and innovative solutions 🔭 Currently working on my university thesis focused on emotion recognition using wearable devices 🌱 I’m expanding my knowledge in machine learning, data science, and parallel computing 💬 Ask me about Java, Python, backend development, and PyTorch 📫 How to reach me: [Your Email]
+    👨‍💻 I'm a 25-year-old developer with a passion for creating efficient and innovative solutions 🔭 Currently working on my university thesis focused on emotion recognition using wearable devices 🌱 I’m expanding my knowledge in machine learning, data science, and parallel computing 💬 Ask me about Java, Python, C++, C
+    📫 How to reach me: crescenzo.esposito@outlook.it

 </p>